cameronhirbodi/ch-design/_posts/portfolio/2021-03-11-porsche_play.md

 </section>

 <section>
-<h5>Prototype</h5>
+<h6>Prototyping</h6>

 <p>At this point, links were added between screens to make the flow more believable.
 Animations were added between screens to add a sense of fluidity and moments of delight.
 The final result is a prototype that feels like a real app, ready to review with stakeholders.</p>
 </section>

 <section>
-<h5>Iteration</h5>
+<h5>Reflection</h5>

 <p>After initial completion of the prototype, it was important to continue watching how users interacted with the interface and ask questions about their use cases.
-It is critical that solutions were created based on the input received.
-This cycle continues to ensure improvements are made moving forward.</p>
+I would like to ask more users to test this app and understand their input.
+It will also allow me to understand how they approach things like storing scheduling services and referencing their prvious records.</p>

+<p>I already started iterating on the UI based on some feedback I was given regarding the way content is structured.
+Some of the features are still work in progress such as the remote controls, service scheduling, and guides which I would like to get to next.</p>

+<p>Developing this app has lead me to think about features I did not initially consider jumping into it.</p>

 <div class="lightgallery">
   <a href="/images/portfolio/porsche_play/porsche_play_09.jpg"><img src="/images/portfolio/porsche_play/porsche_play_09.jpg" alt="Porsche Play - Iterating"></a>